kptdev/kpt/docs/README.md

      `kubectl`, `kustomize`, etc

   3. it enables **composition of different types of tools written in different languages**
-      * any modern language can manipulate yaml / json structures, no need to adopt `go`
+      * any modern language can manipulate YAML / JSON structures, no need to adopt `go`

   4. it **supports static analysis and validation**
       * develop tools and processes to perform validation and linting